- PDF (letter size)

 Now run Maple. open master_file_maple.mw and adjust the counter to same test number

 and evaluate.
-This will create Maple result table.
+This will create Maple result table and will also call grading function to grade

-Open Maple again and load grade_mupad.mw and adjust the counter to the test number and
+Open Maple again and load grade_mupad.mw and adjust the counter to the test number.
+Before

-then type (on Linux only) python sympy_main.py This will create sympy result table.
-Wait
+type (on Linux only) python sympy_main.py This will create sympy result table.
+Wait few days for

 after many hrs it should be done.